Air raids on Japan: Attacks on small cities

 XXI Bomber Command also conducted an intensive propaganda campaign alongside its firebombing raids.
 It has been estimated that B-29s dropped 10 million propaganda leaflets in May, 20 million in June and 30 million in July.
 The Japanese government implemented harsh penalties against civilians who kept copies of these leaflets.
-On the night of 27/28 July, six B-29s dropped leaflets over 11 Japanese cities warning that they would be attacked in the future; this was intended to lower the morale of Japanese civilians and convince them that the United States was seeking to minimize civilian casualties.
+On the night of 27 and 28 July, six B-29s dropped leaflets over eleven Japanese cities warning that they would be attacked in the future; this was intended to lower the morale of Japanese civilians and convince them that the United States was seeking to minimize civilian casualties.
 As these cities were very weakly defended, the warnings did not increase the risks facing the American bomber forces.
 Six of the cities (Aomori, Ichinomiya, Tsu, Uji-Yamada Ōgaki and Uwajima) were attacked on 28 July.
 No B-29s were lost in the raids on these cities, though six were damaged by attacks from between 40 and 50 fighters and another five were hit by anti-aircraft fire.

 August 1945 began with further large-scale raids against Japanese cities.
-On the 1st of the month, 836 B-29s staged the largest single raid of World War II, dropping 6,145 tons of bombs and mines.
-The cities of Hachiōji, Mito, Nagaoka and Toyama were the main targets of this operation; all four suffered extensive damage and 99.5 percent of buildings in Toyama were destroyed.
+On 1 August, 836 B-29s staged the largest single raid of World War II, dropping 6,145,000 tons of bombs and mines.
+The cities of Hachiōji, Mito, Nagaoka and Toyama were the main targets of this operation; all four suffered extensive damage and 99.5% of buildings in Toyama were destroyed.
 The cities of Imabari, Maebashi, Nishinomiya and Saga were attacked on 5 August.
 These raids had also been preceded by propaganda leaflets and radio broadcasts from Saipan warning that the cities would be attacked.

 From late June the 315th Bombardment Wing conducted a series of night precision bombing attacks against the Japanese oil industry, independently of the precision day and night incendiary raids.
 The wing's B-29s were fitted with the advanced AN/APQ-7 radar that allowed targets to be accurately located at night.
-Arriving in the Marianas in April 1945, the 315th underwent a period of operational training before flying its first attack against the Utsube Oil Refinery at Yokkaichi on the night of 26 June.
-The 30 bombers (out of 38 dispatched) that struck the refinery destroyed or damaged 30 percent of the facility.
+Arriving in the Marianas in April 1945, the 315th Bombardment Wing underwent a period of operational training before flying its first attack against the Utsube Oil Refinery at Yokkaichi on the night of 26 June.
+The thirty bombers (out of 38 dispatched) that struck the refinery destroyed or damaged 30 percent of the facility.
 The unit's next attack was against a refinery at Kudamatsu three nights later, and on the night of 2 July it struck another refinery at Minoshima.
-On the night of 6/7 July the 315th Bombardment Wing destroyed the Maruzen oil refinery near Osaka, and three nights later it completed the destruction of the Utsube refinery.
-The wing had conducted 15 operations against Japanese oil facilities by the end of the war.
+On the night of 6 and 7 July the 315th Bombardment Wing destroyed the Maruzen oil refinery near Osaka, and three nights later it completed the destruction of the Utsube refinery.
+The wing had conducted fifteen operations against Japanese oil facilities by the end of the war.
 During these attacks it destroyed six of the nine targets attacked for the loss of four B-29s.
 However, as Japan had almost no crude oil to refine due to the Allied naval blockade of the home islands these raids had little impact on the country's war effort.